 After a summer of unprecedented weather events, with hundreds of deaths and many billions of dollars in damages, the IPCC Report released on August 8, 2021, fell on open ears.
 We all stopped to process the urgent warnings.

 CODE RED for humanity.
 We must make immediate changes.
-These bold and chilling declarations were blasted through the vast major media outlets worldwide, as well as millions of podcasts, billions of private conversations, and trillions of social media posts.
+These bold and chilling declarations were blasted through the vast major media outlets worldwide, as well as thousands of podcasts, millions of private conversations, and billions of social media posts.
 Articles such as the one by US New and World Report in July 2021, informing us that climate change already results in an extra 5 million deaths per year, provided real time data of just how forcefully climate change is crashing down on us.

 And then there were this week’s extreme weather events to drive home the point.
 This is how traumatic it is at only 1ºC+.
 But the world is currently on a trajectory of 3ºC.
 The IPCC recently advised that if we rush and do what’s necessary, we’ll be able to stay below 2ºC.
 But even 2ºC seems unendurable.